 As a formal calculus, the work of Douence et al. is more geared towards a formal understanding, and somewhat less towards a production programming language than ours.
 Nevertheless, there are clear similarities in the design: in particular, because only tail-recursive definitions are allowed, the patterns of execution are essentially regular languages.
+The use of regular languages to identify join points was also considered in [27], although there they range over paths in an object hierarchy, not over traces.

-An important difference is the association of a piece of advice with every pointcut.
+An important difference between our proposal and that of Douence $et \ al.$ is the association of a piece of advice with every pointcut.
 In our setting, this would mean that every symbol declaration has an associated piece of code.
-Clearly this is very powerful, but it also makes it very difficult to track what is happening in the matching process, especially when the advice has side effects.
-As we did not find any need for such expressiveness in our examples, we decided to eschew those complications.
+Clearly this is very powerful, but it also makes it very difficult to track what is happening in the matching process, especially when the advice has side-effects.
+In cases where such behaviour is needed, we could use two tracematches instead of one.